Congregation Beth Elohim: Weider retires, events since 2006

 Bachman, a graduate of University of Wisconsin–Madison with a 1996 rabbinic ordination from Hebrew Union College, became Beth Elohim's first new senior rabbi in 25 years on October 25, 2006.
 Before becoming senior rabbi he had previously been an educator there from 1993 to 1998.
 An advocate of more traditionalism in the Reform movement, in 2002 he started a small, more traditional, Hebrew-focused spinoff prayer group at Beth Elohim, and has spoken in favor of a more traditional liturgy.
 Bachman and his wife, Rachel Altstein, have been instrumental in bringing 20- and 30-year-olds into the synagogue, and in December 2007, Bachman was named one of The Forwards "Forward 50".
 In 2008 he was a regular contributor to the Washingtonpost.Newsweek Interactive website.
 Epstein, born in the Bronx and raised in New Milford, Connecticut, attended Wesleyan University and Hebrew Union College, and served as the coordinator of the Institute for Reform Zionism.
 In 2008 she was a member of "Rabbis for Obama", a cross-denominational group of more than 300 American rabbis supporting Barack Obama's 2008 presidential campaign.
 Barrington Rhode Island native Marc Katz graduated from Tufts University and studied at Hebrew Union College in Jerusalem before becoming Beth Elohim's rabbinic intern in 2009.
 He served as the congregation's Associate Rabbi until 2018 and is now the Rabbi at Temple Ner Tamid in Bloomfield, NJ.

 On September 22, 2013, Beth Elohim celebrated its 150th anniversary and dedicated a new Sefer Torah.
 Members of Beth Elohim stated it was "the first Torah in New York City to be completed by a woman".
 In June 2015, Andy Bachman departed to join the 92nd Street Y as the Director of Jewish Content and Community Ritual, and in addition, he founded "Water Over Rocks," a non-profit dedicated to memory and civic responsibility.
 In July 2015, Rachel Timoner became the Senior Rabbi.

+In April 2020, Congregation Beth Elohim began discussing the possibility to merge with Union Temple of Brooklyn for financial reasons.
+They merged on March 26, 2021.